Manor Hill House is licensed as a venue for Civil Marriages and Civil Partnerships.

 |Summer Room with additional guests in the Marquee||up to 150 guests|

 Please note: the maximum numbers are inclusive of the two registrars, the photographer and any musicians present.

-Your civil marriage is a momentous occasion and we feel that it is important that you are able to create a ceremony that is very personal to yourselves.
+Your civil marriage is a momentous occasion and we feel that it is important that you are able to create a ceremony that is very unique to yourselves.
 You can personalise your promises to each other and chose readings that are poignant to you.
 The registrars can also assist you by conducting your ceremony in the manner you would like, making it more formal or giving it a relaxed twist.

 Worcestershire Registration Services now offer two new options, a Bespoke Service and an Enhanced Service which can help you to make your day even more personal.
 With these services you can have more music, have your ceremony outside or include more readings and involvement from family and friends.

 Music can play an important part of your ceremony.
 You are welcome to arrange live performances whether classical strings, guitar or vocal.
 Alternatively, our recommended DJs will co-ordinate the playing of recorded music and if requested are happy to help in your selection.
 Civil Ceremonies typically last about half an hour.

 As soon as you have made your provisional booking with Manor Hill House we recommend that you contact Worcestershire Registration Services by going directly to their website where you will be able to book your ceremony online.
 Alternatively you may like to telephone 01905 768181 to speak directly with a member of the registration team.

 On occasion when booking your ceremony online you may find that the time you were hoping for is not available.
 Please do not panic just contact the team at Manor Hill House who will speak directly with the registration management team to achieve a successful outcome.